Football Manager: Football Manager 2024

-Football Manager 25 (cancelled)
+Football Manager 25

-A planned title, Football Manager 25, using the Unity game engine, was originally scheduled for release in early November 2024, though was postponed to late November then quickly postponed again to March 2025, and was ultimately cancelled in February 2025.
+A planned title, Football Manager 25, using the Unity game engine, was originally scheduled for release in early November 2024.
+However, its release was postponed to late November then quickly postponed again to March 2025, before ultimately being cancelled in February 2025.

 The game was set to feature the series debut of women's football; however, several features were slated for removal – international football, create-a-club, touchline shouts, in-game social media, versus mode, challenge mode and fantasy draft – mostly with the aim of meeting release date targets with the promise that most would return in future installments.

 Football Manager 26

 On 13 August 2025, Football Manager 26 was officially announced as the next installment in the series, following the cancellation of Football Manager 25.
 The game announcement was accompanied by a short trailer showcasing the inclusion of the Premier League license in-game.
 Sports Interactive later announced the game would be released on 4 November 2025.
+It was the first Football Manager game to include women's football leagues.

+Football Manager 27

+On 11 August 2026, Sports Interactive announced that playtesting for the next edition in the series, FM27, would be open to a wider group of players than before, and gave fans the chance to register their interest to be part of the testing group.